|Course type:||Lecture + Exercise|

 Exercises must be completed in groups and must be submitted a week (+ 1 day) after their release.
 Your submissions will be graded and you will receive weekly feedback.
 Your final grade will be solely based on a written examination, however a passing grade for the exercises is a prerequisite for passing the course.

 Online course: All material will be made available online and course participation will not require in-person presence.
-That being said, we offer the opportunity for direct interaction with our tutors during weekly attendance optional in-class exercise sessions.
+That being said, we offer the opportunity for direct interaction with our tutors during weekly attendance optional in-class exercise sessions (building 82, HS 00-006).
+In addition, it is possible to attend the digital flipped classroom sessions on campus using your own laptop + headphones (Building 101 - HS 00 036).

 Exam: The exam will likely be a test you complete on ILIAS.
 In person presence may be required (tba).